ThePalaceProject/mobile-specs/bookmarks-nextgen/README.md

 We carefully distinguish _mandatory_ information from _useful but optional_
 information.
 For example, bookmark [locators](#locator) are _mandatory_ because, without a locator, a bookmark can't function as a bookmark.
-However, the [creation date](#metadata) of a bookmark is _optional_ information; it is useful for display to the user, but a bookmark without a creation date can still function as a bookmark.
+However, the [chapter title](#metadata) of a bookmark is _optional_ information; it is useful for display to the user, but a bookmark without a chapter title can still function as a bookmark.

 Applications are permitted to behave differently and make decisions based